Rathenauplatz station

 Rathenauplatz station is a Nuremberg U-Bahn station, located on the U2 and U3.
-The station is named for the nearby square which was in turn named for the assassinated industrial leader and foreign minister of Germany Walter Rathenau.
+The station is named for the nearby square which was in turn named for the assassinated industrial leader and foreign minister of Germany Walther Rathenau.
 A portrait of Rathenau adorns the walls of the station and there is also a portrait of the father of Zionism, Theodor Herzl.
 When traveling in a northerly direction, Rathenauplatz is the last station served by both U2 and U3 and it is therefore a busy interchange station.
+Late night U3 trips short turn here from Großreuth bei Schweinau station.